-- Clearing all Bluetooth devices information via the radio menu Clr:
+- Clearing all Bluetooth devices information via the radio menu Clr: - a) ▲ or ▼ to Devices and press the Menu Select button directly below Clr.
 You hear a short, medium-pitched tone.
-The display shows Clear all BT devices?.

-b.
-Press the Menu Select button directly below Yes to proceed.
+The display shows Clear all BT devices?. - b) Press the Menu Select button directly below Yes to proceed.